Seasawher/mathlib4-help/src/tactics.md

 * `unfold id` unfolds definition `id`.
 * `unfold id1 id2 ...` is equivalent to `unfold id1; unfold id2; ...`.

 For non-recursive definitions, this tactic is identical to `delta`.
-For definitions by pattern matching, it uses "equation lemmas" which are autogenerated for each match arm.
+For recursive definitions, it uses the "unfolding lemma" `id.eq_def`, which is generated for each recursive definition, to unfold according to the recursive definition given by the user.

 # unfold?
 Defined in: `Mathlib.Tactic.InteractiveUnfold.tacticUnfold?`